microsoft/microbit-robot/README.md

 This extension is a robot driver designed to run on a micro:bit v1 or v2 on a rover robot;
 and controlled by a MicroCode program running on the arcade shield.

+### Hardware requirements

+The firmware is designed for popular rover robots found in the micro:bit ecosystem (and more can be added):

+-   2 motors that can be forward, backward, left, right turns.
+Precise detection of distance is **not** needed.
+-   2 or more line sensors
+-   a distance sensor, typically an ultrasonic sensor

+The following features are found often but are optional:

+-   RGB LEDs
+-   Buzzer
+-   Programmable LED strip

 ## Usage with MakeCode

 -   Open https://makecode.microbit.org